 This species of acrobat ant has been expanding its territory eastwards and has a distinct bi-colored body.
 The abdomen is a dark brown to black color while the rest of the body is a brighter orange-red.
 They prefer the Great Outdoors, and usually live under dead logs or detritus.

-Carpenter ants have a bad reputation, but they’re actually important for the ecosystem and only a few species commonly invade homes.
+If you’re hoping to avoid carpenter ants, Texas isn’t the place to go.
+The good news is that they’re actually important for the ecosystem.
+Despite their reputation, only a few species are likely to make a home in your wall voids.
 This particular species is fairly large, with a dark brown head, brown thorax and distinctive reddish-brown stripes on their abdomens.

 While they’re known to live in wetlands, they prefer oak forests, as they like to build their nests in and under dead oak logs.

-This carpenter ant species is native to the southeastern US, but have made their way west.
-They prefer life in decaying wood and have a light brown coloration.
+This carpenter ant species is native to the southwestern US, with the highest concentration in Arizona and Texas.
+They prefer life in decaying wood and are light brown in color.
 Interestingly, this particular species doesn’t consume cellulose, but instead lives on tree sap.

-They will also drink from corpses of insects and animals as the bodies slowly liquify.
+They will also drink from the corpses of insects and animals as the bodies slowly liquify.

-This species likes to take up residence in abandoned termite colonies, often leading to them being mistaken for termites (which are actually a type of roach).
+This particular carpenter variety likes to take up residence in abandoned termite colonies, often leading to them being mistaken for termites (which are actually a type of roach).
 They’re diurnal and will venture into gardens during the day to harvest honeydew.
+Unlike most species we’ve listed, you’ll only find these in Florida and at the mouth of the Rio Grande in Texas

 This woodland species has been enjoying quite the population explosion in recent years, prompting a lot more attention than they used to get.